Skip to Content

 Orders on the book

 Resting bids and asks are streamed on the Loaf WebSocket API.
-After connecting, subscribe to orderbook:{propertyId} using the propertyId from the Info header above.
+Connect to wss://<host>/ws (for dev, derived from your API host), send an auth frame with your API key if you need private channels, then subscribe to orderbook:{propertyId} using the propertyId from the Info header above.
 Updates use type orderbook_update with bids and asks arrays (each level has price, quantity, and orderId).

 Example message shape: